bagrinsergiu/BitBlox-KB/publishing/publishing-on-facebook-tab/index.rst

 		|bitblox-facebook-tab|

-5. (Optional) Rearrange your Facebook Tabs
+5. Rearrange your Facebook Tabs (Optional)

-You can rearrange the order of your tabs so your new custom tab appears more prominently in the main navigation of your page.
-To rearrange your tabs, click **Manage Tabs**
+You can rearrange the order of your tabs so your new custom tab appears more prominently in the main navigation of your page To rearrange your tabs, click **Manage Tabs**

     .. class:: screenshot

 		|bitblox-click-manage-tabs|

-6. In the **Settings** drop down menu, drag and drop your tabs in the order you want them to appear.
+6. In the **Settings** menu, drag and drop your tabs in the order you want them to appear

     .. class:: screenshot